thoughtbot/maybe_haskell/release/maybe_haskell.md

 A curried function is one that *conceptually* accepts multiple arguments by actually accepting only one, but returning a function.
 The returned function itself will also be curried and use the same process to accept more arguments.
-This process continues for as many arguments as needed.
+This process continues for as many arguments as are needed.
 In short, all functions in Haskell are of the form `(a -> b)`.
 A (conceptually) multi-argument function like `add :: Int -> Int -> Int` is really `add :: Int -> (Int -> Int)`; this matches `(a -> b)` by taking `a` as `Int` and `b` as `(Int -> Int)`.